pytorch/botorch/docs/objectives.md

-When using MC-based acquisition functions, however, much fewer assumptions are required, and one can apply general transformations to the model outputs with relative impunity so long as one makes sure that gradients can be back-propagated through the transformation.
+When using MC-based acquisition functions, however, much fewer assumptions are required, and one can apply general transformations to the model outputs with relative impunity so long as one makes sure that gradients can be back-propagated through the transformation. botorch implements several MC-based objectives, including `LinearMCObjective` for linear combinations of objectives, and `ConstrainedMCObjective` for constrained objectives (via softmax).

-**TODO: Talk about using softmax for constraints, and/or give example implementations for scalarizations and constraints?**

 [^RandScal]: B. Paria, K. Kandasamy, and B. Póczos.
 A Flexible Multi-Objective Bayesian Optimization Approach using Random Scalarizations.
 ArXiv, 2018.